PSReyat/WeatherAPI/README.md

 # WeatherAPI
 An API I've created to find out the current weather for a given location
 ## Motivation
-I wanted to use APIs to display weather information for any city in the world.
-This project helped me understand the vast utility of APIs and there benefits.
+This project helped me understand the vast utility of APIs and their benefits.
+By utilising the Open Weather Map API from RapidAPI, I was able to obtain weather data in JSON format which I parsed and displayed on JSP pages.
 ## Screenshots
 - Search page
 ![alt-text](https://github.com/PSReyat/WeatherAPI/blob/master/WeatherAPI_README.md%20at%20master%20%C2%B7%20PSReyat_WeatherAPI%20-%20Google%20Chrome%2026_03_2021%2014_44_20.png)